senthilkumarm1901/myResume/resume_documents/resume_simple.md

 ### Built a GenAI Platform (X) with a Suite of Applications in AWS  | 2024

 - Led the development of a unified platform to derive actionable insights from text data
-- Key products:
+- Key products built via LLM-powered Pipelines:
     - xWorkFlow - Workflow automation tool with a YAML-based prompt engineering system for LLM chaining.
     - xChat - Secure answer engine for customer data interaction
-    - xCall Center Solutions – Call center dashboard showcasing metrics from agent-customer interactions via LLM-powered pipelines
+    - xCall Center Solutions – Call center dashboard showcasing metrics from agent-customer interactions

 <hr>